jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

     - When you see the terms like levels, multilevel, layers, classifications, zones, realms, compartments, protection rings etc think about Defense in Depth

 - 3.1.4 Secure defaults
-  - **Secure defaults**: when you think about defaults, consider how something operates brand new, just turned over to you by the vendor
+  - **Secure defaults**: refer to the practice of configuring systems, applications, and devices with the most secure settings enabled by default, minimizing risk without requiring user intervention; when you think about defaults, consider how something operates brand new, just turned over to you by the vendor
     - e.g. wireless router default admin password, or firewall configuration requiring changes to meet an organization's needs

 - 3.1.5 Fail securely